cocome-community-case-study/cocome-cloud-jee-service-adapter/README.md

 - A JDBC connection pool
- - JDBC connection pool (default jdcb-pool (DerbyPool) is automatically created when 'asadmin start-database' was executed for the first time.
+ - JDBC connection pool (default jdcb-pool (DerbyPool) is automatically created when `asadmin start-database` was executed for the first time.

 - A JDBC resource named `jdbc/CoCoMEDB` using the connection pool you defined